-Figure 1: Summary of Results
+Figure 1: 2018 Customer Service Summary of Responses

-Analysis of Findings
+Analysis

-The link to the Customer Service Survey on the Railroad Commission's home page is accessible to the public year-round making it possible to capture feedback and quickly respond to comments and/or complaints.
-Survey information is archived and will be used as the basis for the 2018 Customer Service Report.
+The link to the Customer Service Survey on the Railroad Commission's home page is accessible to the public year-round making it possible to capture feedback and quickly respond to comment or complaints.
+Survey information received after April 25, 2018 is archived and will be included in the 2020 Customer Service Report.